 What we're about

 ANY ONE WHO IS NOT A CURRENT PAID MEMBER of CDHS CAN ATTEND.
 Send an e mail request to: [masked], several days prior.
-Please note: Recent changes in Meetup prevent posting the Zoom link on this page.
+Or you can use the RSVP function on this page and the link will be available to you.

 To learn more about us please go to: www.humanistsociety.net